blltrx/sitemd/content/T-northumberlandline.md

 path: train/northumberlandline.html
 ---

-# visiting the Northumberland Line
+# visiting the northumberland line

 on December 15th 2024, the date of the National Rail timetable change, i visited newcastle to go ride the newly restored and reopened Northumberland Line.